HSBC Clean Air Achievers

 Delivering the Program

-The bulk of this section will be written based on the webinar presentation on April 16, 2014 and should be available here in written form by October 2014.
+The bulk of this section is being written based on the webinar presentation on April 16, 2014 and should be available here in written form by October 2014.

 HSBC/CAA was delivered in all ten Canadian provinces in both English and French.
 Champion athletes were trained to deliver the program, having been identified as positive and inspirational role models.
 They were recruited annually from a network of over 200 Olympic, Paralympic, and National Team athletes.
 These athletes shared the values of and commitment to active living (and active transportation) and many carried a dedication to environmental preservation as they spent their time training in outdoor environments.
 Over 30% of them suffered from asthma, exercise-induced asthma and/or allergies and could speak from experience about‘clean air for health.